Bnux256/ubuntu-serv-ansible-playbook/README.md

 ## Installation -
 Run `run.sh` on host to create ssh key and copy it to serv.
 It runs ansible playbook for first time.
-`optional.sh` isn't idempotent and it therefore not recommended for production usage.
+The `optional.sh` file isn't idempotent and it therefore not recommended for production usage.
 It installs node, docker-compose, and lazydocker.
 It also setups docker to work now.
-There are also instructions there to permanently mount usb drives.
+There are also instructions in it to permanently mount usb drives.